 - up to $5000 towards study

 - up to $5000 to invest in putting new skills into practice, with professional development, business planning or other on-farm activities.

-The scholarship program is designed to be flexible, to fit with the demands and ambitions of young farmers and farm workers.
+The scholarship program is designed to be flexible and to fit with the demands and ambitions of young farmers and farm workers.